flusio/flus.fr/README.md

 `php` one with the information from the `docker/Dockerfile` file.

 Now, you should be able to access flus.fr at [localhost:8000](http://localhost:8000).

+Mailpit is configured to catch all the outgoing emails.
+You can access its interface at [localhost:8025](http://localhost:8025).

 ## Deploy in production